MarilenaRoque/micro_reddit/README.md

 ## Getting Started

-​To have a version on you local machine:
+​To have a version on your local machine:

 - Clone this repository
 - Open a terminal on the containing folder of this project